boazbk/tcs/lec_10_efficient_alg.md

 We now give some examples of computational problems on graphs.
 As mentioned above, to keep things simple, we will restrict attention to undirected simple graphs.
 In all cases the input graph $G=(V,E)$ will have $n$ vertices and $m$ edges.
-To avoid trivialities, we will always assume the graph is connected (every two vertices can be reached from one another by traversing edges), which in particular means that $m \geq n-1$ (can you see why?).

 ### Finding the shortest path in a graph